-Bits [7:4], Remote 2 temperature hysteresis (4°C Default) Bits [3:0], Remote 3 temperature hysteresis (4°C Default)
+Bits [7:4], Remote 2 temperature hysteresis (4°C default).

+Bits [3:0], Remote 3 temperature hysteresis (4°C default).

-Because each hysteresis setting is four bits, hysteresis values are programmable from 1° C to 15° C. It is not recommended that hysteresis values ever be programmed to 0° C, because this value disables hysteresis.
-In effect, this value causes the fans to cycle between normal speed and 100% speed, creating unsettling acoustic noise.
+Because each hysteresis setting is four bits, hysteresis values are programmable from 1°C to 15°C. It is not recommended that hysteresis values ever be programmed to 0°C, because this disables hysteresis.
+In effect, this would cause the fans to cycle between normal speed and 100% speed, creating unsettling acoustic noise.

-Figure 63.
-How T{THERM} Relates to Automatic Fan Control
+Figure 62.
+How TTHERM Relates to Automatic Fan Control

-Step 7 - T{HYST} for Temperature Channels
+STEP 7-T{HYST} FOR TEMPERATURE CHANNELS

 $T{\rm HYST}$ is the amount of extra cooling a fan provides after the temperature measured has dropped back below $T{\rm MIN}$ before the fan turns off.
-The premise for temperature hysteresis ($T{\rm HYST}$) is that without it, the fan would merely chatter or cycle on and off regularly whenever the temperature hovers near the $T{\rm MIN}$ setting.
+The premise for temperature hysteresis $(T{\rm HYST})$ is that without it, the fan would merely chatter or cycle on and off regularly whenever the temperature hovers near the $T{\rm MIN}$ setting.

 The T{HYST} value chosen determines the amount of time needed for the system to cool down or heat up as the fan is turning on and off.
-Values of hysteresis are programmable in the range of 1°C to 15°C. Larger values of T{HYST} prevent the fans from chattering on and off.
+Values of hysteresis are programmable in the range 1°C to 15°C. Larger values of T{HYST} prevent the fans from chattering on and off.
 The T{HYST} default value is set at 4°C.